nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

             rm gn.zip

          The wget tool is installed when installing the required tools on Linux.
       #.
-Add the location of the GN tool to the system PATH.
+Add the location of the GN tool to the system :envvar:`PATH`.
          For example, if you are using ``bash``, run the following commands:

          .. parsed-literal::